HFzzzzzzz/ACMGA/README.md

 Intermediate results of ACMGA are written to the `data` directory or subdirectories with outputs from different steps of the pipeline.
 The final output, the multiple genome alignment result, is saved as `result/evolverPlants.hal`.

 # HAL Calling Vairants
 Refer to this [document](https://github.com/HFzzzzzzz/ACMGA/blob/master/result/README.md) for calling SNPs and INDELs in the HAL file.
 Additionally, you have the flexibility to perform further analysis using alternative methods.
-The Cactus software provides support for various extensions.
+The Cactus toolkit provides support for various extensions.

 # Troubleshooting

 ## Common errors
 #### Input file errors
-When the snakemake run terminates with an error despite Snakemake (version > 6.0.0) being correctly installed, there are several common causes related to input files:
+When the Snakemake run terminates with an error despite Snakemake (version > 6.0.0) being correctly installed, there are several common causes related to input files:

--   Input FASTA files and GFF files in the data/ directory do not matching samples listed in the config file parameters  `species`.
+-   Input FASTA files and GFF files in the `data/` directory do not matching samples listed in the config file parameters  `species`.
--   Input FASTA files and GFF files having chromosomes/scaffolds with special characters; ideally, use names consisting of alphanumeric characters only,such as `chr1`.
+-   Input FASTA files and GFF files having chromosomes/scaffolds with special characters; ideally, use names consisting of alphanumeric characters only, such as `chr1`.
 -   The config.yaml ancestor parameters not being sufficient.
-Set the number to your ancestor nodesl; if unsure of the exact count of ancestor nodes, then set as many as possible within the maximum range (N0-N(2^(k-1)-1), where k is the depth of the guide tree), to avoid the error of insufficient ancestor nodes.
+Set the number to your ancestor node; if unsure of the exact count of ancestor nodes, then set as many as possible within the maximum range (N0-N(2^(k-1)-1), where k is the depth of the guide tree), to avoid the error of insufficient ancestor nodes.
 - If the test case fails, please check for incomplete data downloads due to network problems.